RocketChat/Rocket.Chat/.github/ISSUE_TEMPLATE/bug_report.md

 ### Relevant logs:

+For browser version, browser logs, screen recording, network requests: You can make a recording with [Bird Eats Bug](https://birdeatsbug.com/).

 <!-- Logs from both SERVER and BROWSER -->
 <!-- For more information about collecting logs please see: https://rocket.chat/docs/contributing/reporting-issues#gathering-logs -->